Have you ever wondered why Google keeps pumping out algorithm updates?

-“How to” key phrases and content in particular will better answer your users’ questions which will in turn prompt more engagement.
-In our example, you could write a weight-loss case study that’s useful, interactive, and in-depth.
+“How to” key phrases and content, in particular, will better answer your users’ questions, which will prompt more engagement.
+In our example, you could write a weight-loss case study that’s useful, interactive and in-depth.

-Around 87% of my blog posts are “how to” tutorials, and that has been the reason for my success.
+Around 87% of my blog posts are “how to” tutorials and that has been part of the reason for my success.

 Remember: Post-Hummingbird, the users are the key focus.